Euler's Formula

 $$ = \frac{e^{i\theta}e^{i\phi} - e^{-i\theta}e^{-i\phi}}{2i} $$

-Now, we can substitute the expressions for sine and cosine:
+Now, we can substitute the expressions for sine and cosine and reduce the expression:

 $$ = \frac{(\cos{\theta} + i\sin{\theta})(\cos{\phi} + i\sin{\phi}) - (\cos{\theta} - i\sin{\theta})(\cos{\phi} - i\sin{\phi})}{2i} $$